Vidalia Onion Vegan Casserole

 Some Good News about Depression and Anti-oxidants!

-We've all heard how much money Americans spend on anti-depressants every year, and how much of them wind up in our water supply.
+Americans spend more money than any other country on anti-depressants every year.
+Much of them wind up in our water supply.

 What a boon to the Earth and to humanity for a natural, non-toxic substance to be found just as effective in the treatment of this condition.
 The fantastic news is that we may have stumbled on just such a discovery.

-After my mother's onset of dementia, I became clinically depressed.
-She lived with us, and my children were 10 and 1 at the time.
+After my mother's onset of dementia, I became clinically depressed. .
 I was put on Wellbutrin, which messed with my brain in unhealthy ways.
 I couldn't think clearly, I could no longer multitask or plan meals or appointments for the next few days.
-I got off the meds and natural remedies.
-Based on my experience I would not recommend prescription drugs to anyone, unless they had exhausted other methods of treatment.
+I had to get off the meds and turn to natural remedies.
+I would not recommend prescription drugs to anyone, unless they had exhausted other methods of treatment.

 Antioxidants as antidepressants: fact or fiction?